-The ethics of AI: Tool, partner or master?
+The ethics of AI: Tool, partner or controller?

 Advances in artificial intelligence and machine learning are pushing the boundaries of what’s possible in both business and our everyday lives, from sophisticated algorithm-driven platforms to autonomous cars.
 But with these advances come growing concerns around privacy and control: How do we determine what we should—and shouldn’t—do with AI capabilities as they evolve over time?
 And who, if anyone, is going to regulate that?